Midsomer Murders: Broadcast

 In 2004, Midsomer Murders was among the three most-sold British TV shows worldwide, whether as TV programming or DVD.
 As of 2016, Midsomer Murders had been sold to more than 200 countries around the world.

-In Australia, first-run episodes and repeats are screened on national free-to-air network ABC with repeats also shown on the Nine Network channel, 9Gem.
+In Australia, first-run episodes and repeats are screened on the national free-to-air network ABC with repeats also shown on the Nine Network channel, 9Gem.
 The series was originally only aired on the Nine Network.
 Repeat screenings are also aired on the subscription channels UKTV and 13th Street.
 A measure of the success of the series in Australia is that repeats of the series still rate highly and often feature in the nation's top twenty shows in national surveys.

 In Canada, the series is broadcast on TVOntario and Book Television in Ontario, on Knowledge in British Columbia, and via American PBS channels available throughout southern parts of Canada.
 As of May 2019, the first thirteen series are currently available in Canada on Amazon Prime Video, while only series 21 is available on Britbox.
 The first nineteen series are also available on streaming service/app Tubi and Acorn.

-In Ireland, the series is aired on Virgin Media Three every Monday night at 8pm.
+In Ireland, the series is aired on Virgin Media Three every Monday night at 8 pm.
 It is one of the channel's highest-rated shows.

 In New Zealand, the series was broadcast on TVNZ 1 and it was broadcast for a number of years on the free-to-air channel Prime.